-Plastic-free Poplar is a community-led project focused on reducing single-use plastic in and around Chrisp Street market in Poplar, East London.
-We will support the local community to take action and come together to create a planet-friendly action plan and find practical solutions for the day-to-day, to reduce plastic waste and carbon emissions in our food systems.
+Plastic-free Poplar was a community-led project focused on reducing single-use plastic in and around Chrisp Street market in Poplar, East London.
+We supported the local community to take action and come together to create a planet-friendly action plan.
+Also, to find practical solutions for the day-to-day, to reduce plastic waste and carbon emissions in our food systems.
+Making Poplar greener.